-- Wastewater Targeted rate.
+- Wastewater targeted rate.
 The percentage of funding attributed to private individuals by way of targeted rate has reduced from 100% to 95%.
 This was to recognise that all those living in the District have the benefit of a nice clean harbour, and public toilets through having Council owned wastewater systems. - 2.
-Mangawhai Community Plan Targeted rate.
+Mangawhai Community Plan rate differential.
 The previous LTP 2018-28 provided for a differential on the general rate charged to those in Mangawhai to reflect the planning, development, and construction work being carried out as part of the Mangawhai Community Plan.
-This is proposed to be changed as many projects throughout the District can directly be funded from financial contributions, and those that can't will be funded through the general rate.
+We are proposing a change to the rate differential as many projects throughout the District can be funded directly from financial contributions or Government grants, and those that can't are funded through the general rate.
 Much of the Mangawhai Community Plan will be funded by financial contributions. - 3.
-The funding analysis categories split have been changed from broad percentage catagorisation (eg 0-33% Low,34-66% Medium 67-100%) to an exact percentage with actuals needed to come in at minus or plus 10% of the percentage.

-- 4. Other Changes will be made to the Revenue and Financing Policy to reflect potential new targeted rates discussed elsewhere in this consultation document: - a.
+The funding analysis split has been changed from broad percentage categories (eg 0-33% Low,34-66% Medium 67-100%) to an exact percentage with actuals needed to come in at plus or minus 10% of the percentage. - 4.
+Other draft changes made to the Revenue and Financing Policy reflect potential new targeted rates discussed elsewhere in this consultation document: - a.
 Recycling Targeted Rate - b.
 Safer Communities Targeted Rate - c.
-One Bucket System for Wastewater (Equalisation) - d.
-One Bucket System for Water (Equalisation) - See page XX for more info on Rates and sample property impacts
+'One Bucket' System for Wastewater (Equalisation) - d.
+'One Bucket' System for Water (Equalisation) - See page XX for more info on Rates and sample property impacts